Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 possibility also exists that unauthorised additions, deletions or alterations could be made

 by third parties to the Site.
-Although, JTSL attempts to ensure the integrity, correctness
+Although, BCML attempts to ensure the integrity, correctness

 and authenticity of the Site, it makes no guarantees whatsoever as to its completeness,

 correctness or accuracy.
-In the event that such an inaccuracy arises, please inform JTSL so
+In the event that such an inaccuracy arises, please inform BCML so

 that we can take all reasonable steps/efforts in correcting the same.